NielsOuvrard/git-workshop/readme.md

 ![image](./assets/pull_error.png)

 Ho no !
-I my pull generated conflicts.
+My pull has generated conflicts.
 I need to resolve them.

 If you have this kind of issues, refer to the chapter 2.4. **Merge Branches**.
 Your conflictual files will look like this (chapter 2.4).